The Third

 translation of the introduction.

-Hidden Order: The Economics of Everyday Life, is available on Amazon as print, kindle, and audiobook, read by me, and there are also German and Japanese translations.
+Hidden Order: The Economics of Everyday Life, is available on Amazon as print, kindle, and audiobook, read by me, and as a free pdf.
+There are also German and Japanese translations.
 The audiobook is accompanied by a pdf showing figures, which don't work in an audiobook, and equations, which are hard to follow.
 There is a webbed video of my appearance on Book Notes discussing the book.

 Future